-- If a student has received credit for a course which duplicates a course required in the program, substitutions may be made from any En course at the 600 level. - During the first year, students will make application to do Directed Teaching during I or II Semester of the second year.
-The application must be submitted at least one academic year in advance of the semester intended for Directed Teaching. - During the semester of Directed Teaching, students will register for 6 hours of course work on a special two-week block schedule that will be followed by 13 weeks of Directed Teaching. - Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above.
-Either Hi 101 or 102 or an upper level course in history of western and non-western civilization; and 3 hours of art and/or music.
-Liberal arts courses must include credit for Ps 201; at least 6 hours of science in a laboratory setting, including one course in physical science and one course in biological science.
-Undergraduate work must include credit for En 102, 202, 203, 204, 300, 351, or (381 or 511 or 512), and 509 or the equivalent.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 501 and Bi 502 in addition to other degree requirements.
+• If a student has received credit for a course which duplicates a course required in the program, substitutions may be made from any En course at the 600 level.

+• During the first year, students will make application to do Directed Teaching during I or II Semester of the second year.
+The application must be submitted at least one academic year in advance of the semester intended for Directed Teaching.

+- During the semester of Directed Teaching, students will register for 6 hours of course work on a special two-week block schedule that will be followed by 13 weeks of Directed Teaching. - Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above, and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education.
+Either Hi 101 or 102 or an upper level course in history of western and nonwestern civilization; and 3 hours of art and/or music.
+Liberal arts courses must include credit for Ps 201 and Ps 505; at least 6 hours of science in a laboratory setting, including one course in physical science and one course in biological science.
+Undergraduate work must include credit for En 102, 103, 202, 203, 204, 300, 381, and 509 or the equivalent.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 401 and Bi 402 in addition to other degree requirements.